What is Argo?

 International collaboration

 There is no central funding for Argo.
 Each of the 30 countries that operate floats obtains their own national funding to buy floats, prepare and launch them and to process and distribute the data.
 The Argo Program is managed by teams of scientists and data experts who ensure that the program is run as efficiently and effectively as possible and that standards are maintained at the highest possible level.
 Argo is part of the Global Ocean and Global Climate Observing Systems.
-The total annual cost of Argo is estimated at $40million each year.
+The total annual cost of Argo is estimated at least $40 million each year.

 To learn more about the organization of Argo, click here.